dwilliams6683/blinkpibridge/README.md

 # Bind gadget to UDC (replace YOUR_UDC_NAME with what you found above):
 echo YOUR_UDC_NAME | sudo tee UDC #This should look like echo 20980000.usb or similar.
 ```
+_**NOTE:** I recommend using the /stall set to 0.
+Setting it to 1 can cause the backing file to corrupt or the update script to hang due to how the Sync Module accesses the emulated USB device._

 - After this:
 Your Pi Zero will expose the sync_sparse_1.bin file as a USB mass storage device.
 You can unbind by writing an empty string to UDC: